genghisjahn/keymaker/README.md

 }
 ```

+The JWT file itself won't look like that JSON output, it'll be a long line of base64 encoded parts separated by periods(.).
+To see the values you'll have to decode it (https://jwt.io/).

 #### Creating an RSA Key pair and a JWT in one step
 Lastly, you can do both steps in one command.
 That is, you can create an RSA key pair and create a jwt file.
 For example: